mx20100/Batch_creator_bat/README.md

 # AM-Flow Converter

-A lightweight Windows application that converts AM-Flow Excel batch sheets into properly structured ZIP packages for uploading to AM-Vision, AM-Quality, or AM-Sort.
+A lightweight Windows application that converts AM-Flow Excel batch sheets into properly structured ZIP packages for uploading to AM-Vision.

-This tool is built for internal AM-Flow use — no Python installation required.
+This tool is built for internal AM-Flow use.
+No installation required.

 ---